Responding to External Requests for Information

 Offices and employees who are responsible for regularly supplying the public with information pursuant to inquiries or requests need only use these procedures if the information is not usually communicated through that office or employee, or if the office or employee is unsure of the propriety of releasing the information.
 Offices and employees are required to comply with state and federal law.

-The authority to interpret this policy rests with the president and is generally delegated to the Director of Public Affairs.
+The authority to interpret this policy rests with the president and is generally delegated to the Senior Director of Communications.

 Approved by the President: February, 2009